About the prize

 To get an application form and for answers to any queries, contact: [email protected]

-Essays should be submitted in Word.
+The word limit is 2500 and essays should be submitted in Word.

-Essays should be fully referenced, using the Chicago Author-Date system.
+The essay should be fully referenced, using the Chicago Author-Date system.

 Entries must not have been previously published elsewhere.